All about water

 Greater Wellington's Flood Protection group works with communities to manage flood risk from the region’s rivers and streams.

 High quality water is essential for the health and wellbeing of our region.
-The cities of Lower Hutt, Porirua, Upper Hutt and Wellington are all supplied water by Greater Wellington Regional Council.
+The cities of Lower Hutt, Porirua, Upper Hutt and Wellington are all supplied water by Wellington Water.

 The Harbourmaster and his team work to ensure all water users are able to share in use of our waterways in a safe manner.